Autism is a spectrum of complex brain disorders. The disorders result in social, behavioral, and communication problems. Asperger syndrome

 Autism spectrum disorder.
 National Institute of Mental Health website.
 Available at:

 Autism spectrum disorders (ASDs).
 Centers for Disease Control and Prevention website.
 Available at:

-Dawson G, Rogers S, Munson J, et al. Randomized, controlled trial of an intervention for toddlers with autism: the early start Denver model.
+Dawson G, Rogers S, et al. Randomized, controlled trial of an intervention for toddlers with autism: The early start Denver model.

 Rapin I. An 8-year-old boy with autism.

 Sykes NH, Lamb JA.
 Autism the quest for genes.